|

 Mr. Amell in discussing some of the charity work he supports in

+our area.
 In addition to serving on the Executive Board of the

 Northeast Parent & Child Society, he also is the Society’s